SuperSaaS/supersaas-nodejs-api-client/README.md

 The SuperSaaS API provides services that can be used to add online booking and scheduling functionality to an existing website or CRM software.

-NOTE: Versions 2+ uses promises instead of callbacks and thus use the old API client or update your code to use promises otherwise it will break.
+NOTE: Versions 2+ uses promises instead of callbacks and thus use the old API client or update your code using promises.

 ## Prerequisites